apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ## Setting up your environment

-We're going to start from the very beginning by installing the software necessary to develop with Apostrophe.
-In the next tutorial, we'll set up an empty Apostrophe site.
+Let's start from the very beginning by installing the software necessary to develop with Apostrophe.
+After that, we'll set up an empty Apostrophe site.

 ### Install the Software

-**These instructions are for MacOS X,** which most developers use to test code that will eventually deploy to Linux.
-Also see this lovely [HOWTO for Windows](../howtos/windows.md) contributed by Michael Brown.
+**These instructions are for MacOS X v10.9 or later.** MacOS X is the preferred platform for Apostrophe CMS development.
+Windows users can use this lovely [HOWTO for Windows](../howtos/windows.md) contributed by Michael Brown to get everything setup.
 Linux users can get going by installing the same operating system packages required by our [deployment HOWTO](../intermediate/deployment.md).

-This tutorial will get you set up on a Mac running OSX 10.9 or better.

-We're going to install the following software:
+First we'll install the following software:

 * XCode \(required for all compilation on Macs\)
 * Homebrew \(for easy installing\)